Park Side Restaurant

-Park Side Restaurant is an Italian restaurant in the Corona neighborhood of the New York City borough of Queens.
+Park Side Restaurant is an Italian-American restaurant in the Corona neighborhood of the New York City borough of Queens.
 Founded by Anthony "Tough Tony" Federici in 1980, it was originally opened by his parents in 1960 as the Corona Supper Club.
 Park Side Restaurant specializes in southern Italian and Sicilian cuisine.

 Federici, allegedly a capo the Genovese crime family, kept racing pigeons on the roof.

 On March 13, 2000 Federici was shooting at hawks twice with a 20 gauge shotgun off of the roof, but he didn’t hit any.
 He was arrested on charges of menacing and criminal weapons possession.

-Celebrity customers include Johnny Depp and Robert DeNiro.
+Celebrity customers include Johnny Depp and Robert De Niro.